Loading...

 Who can apply:

-• experts in the field of human aging research
+• experts in the field of human aging research and epigenetics

-• researchers who are interested in complementing their professional interests with research in the field of healthy aging
+• researchers who are interested in complementing their professional interests with research in the field of healthy aging and epigenetics

 A necessary condition is access to the infrastructure required for the successful implementation of the project.
 For bioinformaticians involved in the projects analyzing already collected data this condition is optional.